Tyrone Taylor Player Props: Brewers vs. Rockies

 - The pitching staff for the Rockies has a collective 7.3 K/9, the worst in MLB.

-- The Rockies have a 5.47 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.53 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to surrender the fourth-most home runs in baseball (157 total, 1.4 per game).
+- The Rockies allow the third-most home runs in baseball (160 total, 1.4 per game).

-- Lambert (2-2 with a 5.07 ERA and 43 strikeouts in 49 2/3 innings pitched) gets the start for the Rockies, his fifth of the season.

-- The righty's last time out came on Wednesday against the San Diego Padres, when he threw 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- The lefty's most recent appearance came on Wednesday against the San Diego Padres, when he tossed six innings, surrendering four earned runs while giving up seven hits.

-- In 18 games this season, the 26-year-old has a 5.07 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .267 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.